 The presenting problem is rarely the actual problem.
 By the end of the session, you'll know which one you're really solving.

 Specific.
 Mentally simulable.
-Not "be happier" or "fix it."
 A version of the future you can actually move toward.

 Vague fear is paralysing.
 Named fear is decidable.
 You'll know whether the worst realistic outcome is something you can live with, or whether you need to choose differently.